stashed/docs/docs/guides/latest/workloads/daemonset.md

 ### Prepare Backend

 We are going to store our backed up data into a GCS bucket.
-At first, we need to create a secret with GCS credentials then we need to create a Repository crd.
+We have to create a Secret with necessary credentials and a Repository crd to use this backend.
 If you want to use a different backend, please read the respective backend configuration doc from [here](/docs/guides/latest/backends/overview.md).

 **Create Secret:**